Armenian Wine: The Ancient Culture the World Is Finally Starting to Notice

 What to do:

-• visit wineries in Areni
+• visit wineries in and around Areni

-• combine wine trips with monasteries (Noravank)
+• combine wine tasting with Noravank Monastery

 Wine tasting in Armenian winery with vineyards and mountains in the background